Barcode Embeddings for Metric Graphs: Proposition : Generic Injectivity of for

-In the third kind, $p$ again sits on an interior edge $E_p$, but whereas the closer vertex $v$ is an upfork the further one $w$ is not, and hence must be a downfork by Lemma \ref{lem:upordownfork}.
+For the remainder of the proof, we will want to show the analogous result for non-vertex points.
+It will be useful to distinguish three kinds of basepoints $p \in G$: \begin{itemize} \item Case A: The point $p$ sits on a leaf edge.
+See Figure \ref{CaseA} \item Case B: The point $p$ sits on a non-leaf edge, with both endpoint vertices being upforks in the Reeb graph $\Phi_{G}(p)$.
+See Figure \ref{CaseB} \item Case C: The point $p$ sits on a non-leaf edge, and exactly one of the endpoint vertices is an upfork in the Reeb Graph $\Phi_{G}(p)$.
+To be precise, the closer vertex $v$ is an upfork and the further one $w$ is a downfork.
 This means that there are at least two geodesics from $w$ to $p$ starting along different edges adjacent to $w$.
-We claim that one of these geodesics is the subsegment of $E_p$ from $w$ to $p$, as in the picture below.
-If not, both geodesics pass through $v$, and we find that there are two distinct geodesics from $w$ to $v$, giving a nontrivial linear equality among edge lengths, which we have assumed is not the case.
+We claim that, without loss of generality, one of these geodesics is the subsegment of $E_p$ from $w$ to $p$, as illustrated in Figure \ref{CaseC}.
+If not, both geodesics pass through $v$, and we find that there are two distinct geodesics from $w$ to $v$.
+The existence of distinct geodesics between vertices implies that the edge lengths of $G$ satisfy a nontrivial linear equality (indeed, the sum of edge lengths along one geodesic equals the sum of those along the other), which immediately gives the claimed contradiction. \end{itemize}

+This case analysis is exhaustive because (1) Lemma \ref{lem:upordownfork} implies that all vertices must be upforks and/or downforks, and (2) the last remaining possibility, namely that $p$ sits on a non-leaf edge and both endpoints are downforks, implies that $p$ sits on a self-loop, and we have assumed that $G$ contains no self-loops.

-One quick remark before we continue our proof is that there are two very simple piece of geometric data that can be read off of a persistence diagrams.
+Before we continue our proof, we note that there are two very simple pieces of geometric data that can be read off of a persistence diagram.

-\begin{remark} For $p \in G$ not a vertex, the smallest nonzero death time in $\Psi_{G}(p)$ is, by Lemma \ref{lem:upforkvertex}, the distance from $p$ to the closest vertex of valence at least three.
-We will often denote this distance by $d_1$ in the following proofs.
-Secondly, for any point $p \in G$, the zero-dimensional part of the persistence diagram $\Psi_{G}(p)$ contains a single point $(0,D)$, where $D$ is the radius of the metric space at $p$ -- the furthest distance from $p$ to another point in $G$. \end{remark}
+\begin{lemma} For $p \in G$ not a vertex, the smallest nonzero death time is the distance from $p$ to the closest vertex of valence at least three. \end{lemma} \begin{proof} By Lemma \ref{lem:upforkvertex}, death times correspond to distances from $p$ to certain vertices of valence at least three.
+The closest such vertex is necessarily an upfork in $\Phi_{G}(p)$, giving rise to the smallest death time, as if it were an upfork it would be the base of a self-loop containing $p$, impossible by hypothesis. \end{proof} \begin{remark} Secondly, for any point $p \in G$, the zero-dimensional part of the persistence diagram $\Psi_{G}(p)$ contains a single point $(0,D)$, where $D$ is the radius of the metric space at $p$ -- the furthest distance from $p$ to another point in $G$. \end{remark}

 \begin{definition} For an edge $E$ in a metric graph $(G,d_G)$, $L(E)$ will denote the length of $E$. \end{definition}